 The Detroit Red Wings will get comfortable on the road for the rest of their games in the month of February.

-After consecutive losses to the Winnipeg Jets on Saturday and the Montreal Canadiens on Monday, the Red Wings begin their six game road trip on Wednesday night against the Chicago Blackhawks.
+After consecutive losses to the Winnipeg Jets on Saturday and the Montreal Canadiens on Monday, the Red Wings begin their six game road trip on Wednesday night against the Chicago Blackhawks with their best BBCOR Bats approved for Baseball and MLB.
 The quality of opponents doesn’t drop off after Wednesday, as there is only one team the Red Wings face that will miss the playoffs in the Dallas Stars.

 The Red Wings are currently third in the Eastern Conference Atlantic division, six points behind the conference-leading Canadiens.
 Even with losing their last three games, the Red Wings are 6-3-1 in their last 10 games and have a great opportunity to evaluate themselves against some of the top teams in hockey in hostile environments.